piazzai/jekyll-nagymaros/README.md

 <meta name="robots" content="noindex, nofollow" />
 ```

-If you declare `indexing: true`, instead, crawlers will be allowed to index your site and Jekyll will populate the head of every page with SEO tags.
+If you declare `indexing: true`, instead, crawlers will be allowed to index your site and Jekyll will populate the head of every page with SEO tags through the `jekyll-seo-tag` plugin.

 Data that appears in the theme's four default pages must be configured via YAML files located in the `_data` folder.
 See the corresponding files in `demo/_data` to understand how to write your own YAML, or better yet, clone these files and edit them.

 The order of appearance of pages in the theme's navigation bar is determined by the value of `navorder` set in each page's front matter.
 For example, setting `navorder: 1` will make the page appear first in the list.
-A page will only appear in the navigation bar if the `navorder` variable is set, so you are free to hide some pages from navigation by not giving it a value.
+Note that a page will only appear in the navigation bar if the `navorder` variable is set, so it is possible to hide some pages from navigation simply by not giving this variable a value.

 ## Credits